ottenwbe/bosh-install/README.md

 ### The instances ###

-Finally, you have to define the _jumpbox_ and _nat_ instances.
+Finally, you have everything prepared to define the _jumpbox_ and _nat_ instances.
 Both instances will select the ami for eu-central and are of type t2.micro.
 Both instances are also placed in the public subnet.

-A cool thing about security groups is that you can mix and match them as needed when associating them to instances.
+A cool thing about security groups is that you can combine them as needed when associating them to instances.
-To this end, the jumpbox can be accessed via ssh and communicate with the bosh instances by assigning both, the nat and ssh security group to the instance.
+The jumpbox can be accessed via ssh and can communicate with bosh instances by assigning both, the nat and ssh security group to the instance.

 Note that we declare an explicit relation between the instances with the ```depends_on``` key word.
 The nat instance will be launched before the jumpbox.
-You will see that this is necessary for deploying the bosh-director from the jumpbox, since we use the bosh cli and not terraform for provisioning this vm.
+You will see that this is necessary for deploying the bosh-director from the jumpbox, since we use the bosh cli and not terraform for provisioning this vm and need to assure that all prerequisites are up and running.

 ```hcl-terraform
 /** jumpbox instance */